-In your family of communication channels, mobile push and email are like distant cousins.
+In your family of digital communication channels, mobile push and email are like distant cousins.
 They share some of the same genetic makeup, but they also lead separate lives and operate much differently.
 Each channel can have an important place in your overall approach and should be deployed in a strategic way.
 Both channels can be used to increased engagement, retention, and conversions.

 When thinking about the campaigns you want to design and outcomes you hope to drive, you’ll need to align the right content with the right channel at the right time.